top of page

 • In this stage, the BNPL lender's income is 6%, and the cost drivers are randomized to generate a data table with 5,000 results.

-• Note that the function I used for the interest: =ABS(NORM.INV(RAND(),D15,1)) shows only positive numbers, as we do not want negative interest rates.
+• Note that the function I used for the interest: =ABS(NORM.INV(RAND(),D15,1)) shows only positive numbers, as we do not account for negative interest rates.

 • The function for the rate of debt default is: =NORM.INV(RAND(),D16,1)